updated on 18 February 2022

 Find out which institutions offer law conversion courses by using our Course search.

-When the SQE is introduced, prospective solicitors will no longer need a law degree or GDL to qualify.
-Instead, the new requirements are:
+As mentioned above, prospective solicitors no longer need a law degree or GDL to qualify.
+Instead, there are four new requirements.

-If you are a non-law graduate who is interested in a career as a barrister, you will need to complete the GDL before you can progress onto a vocational Bar course.
+If you are a non-law graduate who is interested in a career as a barrister, you must complete the GDL before you can progress onto a vocational Bar course.

 Students must start the Bar course stage of training within five years of completing the GDL.